France Castro: Political positions

 Castro supported the franchise renewal for broadcast company ABS-CBN in 2020.

 Castro campaigned to increase teachers' salaries while she was secretary general of ACT.
 In Congress, Castro is pushing to raise the national minimum wage to PHP33,000 and teachers' basic salaries to PHP50,000 in both public and private schools.

 In 2022, France Castro called on President Bongbong Marcos to end endo contractualization and regularize casual workers who have been working in government for years.
 According to Castro, there are more than 500,000 contractual workers out of 2.3 million employees in government.

 Castro has criticized the government's jeepney phaseout plan, stating that the government lacks a coherent plan to prevent a transport crisis.
 She warned of possible transport fare hikes and urged the government to support local manufacturers, and protect the livelihood of jeepney operators and drivers.
 Castro stated in 2023 that the planned jeepney phaseout will have a "profound impact on transportation and economy, directly affecting approximately 28.5 million commuters".

 France Castro supports the practice of transparency and accountability through the publication of government official's Statement of Assets, Liabilities, and Net Worth (SALN).
 In November 2020, Castro was among the only 5 members of the House of Representatives to release their SALN to the public.

-Citing the Second Congressional Commission on Education report, Castro said that the Philippine education crises worsened under President Sara Duterte's term as Secretary of Education.
+Citing the Second Congressional Commission on Education report, Castro said that the Philippine education crises worsened under Vice President Sara Duterte's term as Secretary of Education.